-This guidebook is intended to assist afterschool, summer, and third space programs as they support young people's workforce development.
+This guidebook is intended to assist afterschool and summer programs, as well as businesses, as they support young people's workforce development.
 Hiring young people as employees within your program is an opportunity for two-way learning, both on the part of the young people and the other staff they work with.
 Use this guidebook as a starting point or to reflect on your current practices.
 The approach in this guidebook benefits programs, young people as employees, and youth in programs in a variety of ways.